For a Good Night's Sleep

-Our bodies require adequate sleep in order to function, learn and remain alert.
-And when you're not sleeping right, you suffer both physically and emotionally.
+When you're not sleeping right, you suffer both physically and emotionally—your body needs adequate sleep in order to function, learn and remain alert.
 Pekin Hospital's Sleep Disorders Lab can help.
 Our lab is staffed by highly trained and experienced sleep professionals to diagnose and treat sleep disorders... and our highest priority is helping you get back to a good night's sleep.

 The Sleep Disorders Lab is contracted through Dr. Bernard Taylor's office.
 For more information, please contact his office at (309) 692-0422.